 Ruffled white buttercream is layered over chocolate cake with fresh fruit filling, while white roses bring classic romance.
 The white-on-white effect is perfect for a chic spring wedding.

-Decorate the rim of a white buttercream two-tier cake in delicate pearl-like fondant for a sweet, feminine touch and complete the look with clematis vine.
-This confection features chocolate cake with a ganache filling and lemon berry cake with lemon custard filling.
+Decorate the rim of a white buttercream two-tier cake in delicate pearl-like fondant for a sweet, feminine touch, and complete the look with a clematis vine.
+This confection features a chocolate cake with a ganache filling, a lemon berry cake, and a lemon custard filling.

 Offer Multiple Cakes

 What's the upside of a simple wedding cake?
 If you go all out in simplicity with a single-tiered cake, it’s easy to have more than one!
 This couple had five, offering five different cake flavors: almond amaretto, caramel, white wedding cake, and vanilla bean.

 Design a Rustic Masterpiece